checkmarx-ltd/open-source-template/CONTRIBUTING.md

 ## Pull Requests

-PRs to our source is always welcome and can be a quick way to get your fix or improvement slated for the next release.
+PRs to our source are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 - Only fix/add the functionality in question **or** address code style issues, not both.
 - Ensure all necessary details are provided and adhered to